 Ever since then, I've taken a complete 18o turn and have been working on my skin holistically.
 I had to learn the hard way that the skin is simply a reflection of what's going on inside.
 But it wasn't as easy as simply cleaning up my diet and that was that.
 In fact, there were times where I was so frustrated because I was doing EVERYTHING right (no dairy/gluten/sugar or any processed foods, natural skin care, monthly facials and so forth) and yet my skin was still bad.
 Like "Why the hell are you doing this to me!?!
 I am doing everything right, god dammit!"

 But over the last four years, I really fine-tuned what works and what doesn't work for me:

 Below are pictures of my skin now on good days.
-You can see I have a tiny bit of scarring and skin decoloration from the bad days, but nothing too major.
-But the moment I don’t do all of the things I mentioned above (the main issue being stress), my skin breaks out again.
+You can see I have a tiny bit of scarring and skin de-coloration, but nothing too major.
+But the moment I don't do all of the things I mentioned above (the main issue being stress), my skin breaks out again.
 You know that picture at the very top left?
-That wasn’t actually a before picture, that was my skin two weeks ago.
+That wasn't actually a before picture, that was my skin two weeks ago.
 And I know exactly what caused it: stress.
 Which lead to unhealthy food choices, which led to even more emotional stress.
-It’s as simple as that.
+It's as simple as that.